openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Implementors should be cautious when using cross-device Self-Issued OP model for authentication and should implement mitigations according to the desired security level.

-This attack does not apply for the same-device Self-Issued OP flows as the RP checks that the authentication response comes from the same browser where the authentication request was sent to.
-Same-device Self-Issued OP flows therefore can be used for authentication, given all other security measures are put in place.
+This attack does not apply for the same-device Self-Issued OP protocol flows as the RP checks that the authentication response comes from the same browser where the authentication request was sent to.
+Same-device Self-Issued OP protocol flows therefore can be used for authentication, given all other security measures are put in place.

 ## Invocation using Private-Use URI Schemes (Custom URL Schemes) {#invocation-using-custom-scheme}